Hi I’m Katie, and as you have probably guessed, I LOVE to travel.

 When I was six I remember poring over a dog eared Disneyland map that my Mum had brought back from a solo train journey through North America.
 I loved to hear about her experiences travelling through Europe and it became the part of the world that I longed to see the most.

-My Dad was quite the Adventure traveler and as well as travelling throughout Europe and parts of the Middle East and Central Asia, he drove from London to South Africa in a Combi van and lived in South Africa for a year.
+My Dad was quite the adventure traveler and as well as travelling throughout Europe and parts of the Middle East and Central Asia, he drove from London to South Africa in a Kombi van and lived in South Africa for a year.
 I was always in awe of the adventures he had and the incredible places he has seen.
 I still am.

 In my early teens my Dad worked at a Tour Company and would bring home tour brochures with glossy pictures of US Cities and Canadian National Parks.
 I can still picture the wildflower fields of Jasper and the wonder I felt that a place so beautiful existed somewhere in the world.
 I wanted to see these magical places for myself.